Stingrays (Cell-Site Simulators): An In-Depth Analysis

 Service Disruption

-• Phones connected to a Stingray lose normal service
+• Phones connected to a Stingray lose normal service to their legitimate carrier network

-• Calls might drop as the device forces a re-registration
+• Calls might drop as the device forces a re-registration process to the fake tower

-• Data sessions are usually interrupted
+• Data sessions are usually interrupted or significantly slowed down

 Emergency Services Concerns

-• If a phone is tied up by a Stingray, a 9-1-1 call might fail to complete
+• If a phone is tied up by a Stingray, a 9-1-1 call might fail to complete or experience critical delays

-• Calls using text/TTY for deaf users may be particularly vulnerable
+• Calls using text/TTY for deaf users may be particularly vulnerable to disruption

 Impact on Bystanders